 Following Hurricane Sandy in 2012, his unit was activated.
 The 642nd Aviation Support Battalion in Rochester convoyed down to Camp Smith to help authorities in Westchester County.
 He served as a “battle staff non-commissioned officer (NCO)” for about 150 soldiers who provided perimeter security around downed electric lines while utility workers restored power.

-Lake Ontario flooded in 2016 and his unit served as an initial response force.
+A few years later, in 2016, Lake Ontario flooded and his unit served as an initial response force.
 Teams went out to municipalities to place sandbags along the lake and around the perimeter of properties.
-Last year the lake flooded again and Maloney was one of the volunteers.
+In 2019, the lake flooded again and Maloney was one of the volunteers.

-In April, when New York City needed help again, Maloney was there.
+In April 2020, when New York City needed help again in the face of a global pandemic, Maloney was there.
 When the Javits Convention Center in Manhattan was stood up as a temporary hospital, he was first tasked to help in-process a number of retired medical officers back into the force.
 That mission ended up going to a medical unit.
 But Maloney said, “Wait a minute, we’re here,” so he volunteered for other duties.

 He became a safety NCO for the hospital center, working mostly on the fourth floor.
 He helped put together a hazardous communications plan for the facility.
 He made daily checks of the intensive care unit (ICU) and other wards on the first floor to ensure oxygen lines were working, fire extinguishers were available and everything else was up to safety standards.